Support successful collaboration from the start and build trust between parties by co-creating mutually beneficial and legally robust contracts.

 If for any reason one or more of these criteria cannot be fulfilled, it is probably wise to not proceed.

 The way a contract is negotiated can significantly contribute toward building trust between parties.
 Approach contracting from the point of view of making an agreement between partners, not adversaries: co-create the contract, tailor it to its specific context, and ensure it is legally robust.

-- include all expectations to the parties involved, and explain each with adequate detail
+- the contract should include all expectations of the parties involved, each explained with adequate detail

 - use clear and simple language that all parties can understand, and be unambiguous about legal consequences